6 challengers seek to fill empty seat in Georgia’s 13th Congressional District after Rep. David Scott’s death

 The U.S. District Court for the Northern District of Georgia upheld redistricting maps following the 2020 census, first enacted for the 2024 elections.
 It was the fourth redistricting since Scott’s first election to the House in 2002—the year the district first gained a seat.
 The district shifted to run east from Jonesboro to Covington and then north to Lawrenceville.
 Previously, the district wrapped from Stockbridge in the east to Chattahoochee Hills in the west, then jutting northeast to Smyrna.

-Jonathan Chavez is running on the Republican ticket again after netting 28.2% of the vote against incumbent Rep. David Scott in the 2024 General Election.
+Jonathan Chavez is running on the Republican ticket again after netting 28.2% of the vote against Scott in the 2024 General Election.

-After 28 years in the Georgia legislature, Scott is four years away from matching that tenure in Congress.
+After 28 years in the Georgia legislature, Scott was four years away from matching that tenure in Congress.

-On his website, Scott promotes numerous congressional accomplishments, such as:
+On his website, Scott promoted congressional accomplishments, such as:

 - a firm commitment to NATO and Israel